 In order to encourage and facilitate the shareholders.
-This includes institutional investors have joined the shareholder meeting of the Company.
-The Company set the scheduled and meeting place where are the shareholders can attend the meeting.
-In the year 2018, the Company the Annual General Meeting for the year on April 25, 2018 at 10.00 hrs. at the Infinity Room, 7th Floor, AETAS Lumpini, 1030/4 Rama IV Road, Thung Maha Mek, Sathorn, Bangkok.
+This includes institutional investors have joined the shareholder meeting of the company.
+The company set the scheduled and meeting place where are the shareholders can attend the meeting.
+The 2019 Annual General Meeting held on April 26, 2019 at 10.00 hrs. at the Infinity Room, 7th Floor, AETAS Lumpini, 1030/4 Rama IV Road, Thung Maha Mek, Sathorn, Bangkok.

-In regards to shareholders' meetings, minor shareholders are allowed to propose the meeting agendas and the names of candidates for the directors to the Company in advance.
+In regards to shareholders' meetings, minor shareholders are allowed to propose the meeting agendas and the names of candidates for the directors to the company in advance (during on December 2018 - January 31, 2019).
 The Board of Directors sets various criteria such as the shareholding percentage of the shareholder eligible for proposal, details of supporting information for consideration, various channels for information submission, and the submission deadline.
-All relevant information will be published through the channel of the SET and details of the said criteria are also available on the Company's website.
-The Company's meeting invitation document contains supporting information for each agenda and various proxy forms as well as a list of independent directors in case that any shareholders would like to assign proxy to attend the meeting on their behalves with no conditions which make the proxy granting difficult.
-The Company also posts the meeting invitation and related attachments on its website in advance of the meeting.
+All relevant information will be published through the channel of the SET and details of the said criteria are also available on the company's website.
+The company's meeting invitation document contains supporting information for each agenda and various proxy forms as well as a list of independent directors in case that any shareholders would like to assign proxy to attend the meeting on their behalves with no conditions which make the proxy granting difficult.
+The company also posts the meeting invitation and related attachments on its website in advance of the meeting.

 At the Annual General Meeting of Shareholders, all members of the Board of Directors shall attend the meeting unless having inevitable matter.
-The meeting Chair, who is also Chairman of the Board of Directors will inform all the attendees about regulations governing the meeting, enabled the shareholders to use their right to elect each individual director, as well as allowed the shareholders to express their opinions and pose any inquiries relating to the meeting or the Company.
-Furthermore, the Company has encouraged the shareholders to send their questions to the Company in advance via the Company's email.
+The meeting Chair, who is also Chairman of the Board of Directors will inform all the attendees about regulations governing the meeting, enabled the shareholders to use their right to elect each individual director, as well as allowed the shareholders to express their opinions and pose any inquiries relating to the meeting or the company.
+Furthermore, the company has encouraged the shareholders to send their questions to the company in advance via the company's email.

-The Company has policy in facilitating and promoting the shareholders, including investment institutions, to attend the shareholders' meeting by determining the meeting place to which is convenient for the shareholders to travel, enclosing the map and suggestion in traveling as well as the contact number in case of any questions.
-In additions, the Company prepares the invitation letter in both Thai and English for the shareholders and investment institutions to exercise their rights in attending the meeting or granting proxy with ease.
-The Company publishes the news regarding the meeting in the newspaper for 3 days consecutively before the meeting to remind the shareholders of and promote the meeting.
+The company has policy in facilitating and promoting the shareholders, including investment institutions, to attend the shareholders' meeting by determining the meeting place to which is convenient for the shareholders to travel, enclosing the map and suggestion in traveling as well as the contact number in case of any questions.
+In additions, the company prepares the invitation letter in both Thai and English for the shareholders and investment institutions to exercise their rights in attending the meeting or granting proxy with ease.
+The company publishes the news regarding the meeting in the newspaper for 3 days consecutively before the meeting to remind the shareholders of and promote the meeting.

 At the Annual General Meeting of Shareholders, all members of the Board of Directors shall attend the meeting unless having inevitable matter.
-At the beginning of the meeting, the Chairman of the meeting will inform all the attendees about regulations governing the meeting, enabled the shareholders to use their right to elect each individual director, as well as allowed the shareholders to express their opinions and pose any inquiries relating to the meeting or the Company.
-Furthermore, the Company has encouraged the shareholders to send their questions to the Company in advance via the Company's email.
-After the Company's Annual General Meeting of Shareholders, the meeting minutes shall be prepared for dissemination through the Company's website within 14 days.
+At the beginning of the meeting, the Chairman of the meeting will inform all the attendees about regulations governing the meeting, enabled the shareholders to use their right to elect each individual director, as well as allowed the shareholders to express their opinions and pose any inquiries relating to the meeting or the company.
+Furthermore, the company has encouraged the shareholders to send their questions to the company in advance via the company's email.
+After the company's Annual General Meeting of Shareholders, the meeting minutes shall be prepared for dissemination through the company's website within 14 days.